-In this healthy sauteed spinach recipe, the spinach is sauteed in olive oil.
+In this healthy sauteed spinach recipe, the spinach is cooked in olive oil.
 The butter is used not for cooking the spinach, but for finishing the dish and adding another layer of flavor.
 The combination of olive oil, butter, garlic and lemon juice is amazing.

-Is spinach healthy?
+Is sauteed spinach healthy?

 What to serve with sauteed spinach?

 This side dish is easy to make and it’s ready quickly.
 I like to pair it with oven baked meats such as ribeye roast and crispy baked chicken thighs.
 But really, this is a very versatile side dish that goes with anything.

 I don’t typically have leftovers when making sauteed spinach.
 But on the rare occasion that I do, I find that they keep fine in the fridge for a day or two.
 Although this dish is best when served fresh.

 - 1 lb. baby spinach leaves, pre washed

 - 1/2 teaspoon coarse kosher salt (not fine salt)